 We’ve done a number of comparisons on Invesco’s QQQ with other funds.
 This time we’re looking at QQQ vs Vanguard’s VUG.
-Both are popular ETFs in the growth bucket and it’s worth examining where these two are similar and where they’re different.
-Which one would be best for your portfolio?
+Both are popular ETFs and in contention for the best growth ETF, so it’s worth examining where these two are similar and where they’re different.
+Which one would be best for your portfolio – VUG or QQQ?
 Let’s dive in!

 QQQ vs VUG: A quick summary

 The two funds have a similar exposure to growth stocks, but there are meaningful differences.
 Here’s a quick summary of the two funds with greater detail further below in the article.

 - QQQ tracks the Nasdaq-100 index which mainly contains technology firms (~75% by weight) along with some non-tech companies such as Pepsi, Costco, Dollar Tree, etc.

 - VUG tracks the CRSP US Large Cap Growth Index and its exposure to tech related names is limited to ~47%.
 The rest of the allocation is distributed amongst other sectors.

 - QQQ has outperformed VUG over multi-year periods (going back 10 years), including in the most recent 1-year period where technology stocks have been hit quite severely.

 - By virtue of its diversification, VUG has lower volatility than the QQQ.

 - The dividend yield of both funds is low: QQQ is 0.81% vs VUG’s 0.69%.
 Given the exposure to growth stocks, this is not surprising.

 - I do not have any concerns about their fees, market liquidity, or fund size.